dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmAltCMoveSCP:

     dcmAltCMoveSCP_"
-    "Diff Studies Attributes(s)",string,"DICOM Tag as hex string of Attributes being compared by the DIFF-RS service with Query Parameter includefield=all.
-Use value configured on Device level, if absent.","
-    .. _dcmDiffStudiesIncludefieldAll:

-    dcmDiffStudiesIncludefieldAll_"
     "Store Permission Service URL",string,"URL of Store Permission Service which will be invoked on receive of the first object of a study. {<dicomTag>} will be replaced by the value of the attribute in the object.
 E.g. http://host.name/storage-permission/study/{0020000D}?patientId={00100020}&patientIdIssuer={00100021}&studyDescription={00081030,urlencoded}.
 Overwrites value specified on Device level.","
     .. _dcmStorePermissionServiceURL: